KennethTM/grpo_experiments/README.md

 Training on just part of the dataset boost accuracy and improves the models ability to thinking using a constrained token budget.

+## Example results

 Example of performance gains:

 Base model accuracy = 0.388 and stop rate = 0.824

 LoRA model accuracy = 0.679 and stop rate = 0.935

+The accuracy improves.
+Stop rate is how often the model successfully stops generation due to a end of sentence token, which also improves as the model is being trained to figure of the question using less tokens.

 ## Install